 UPS's will need to be sized based on initial load and projected growth.
 However, in general 2KVA of backup power is required for every 300 watts of load.
-If the room is on a generator, this sizing can be halved.
+UPS's should be sized for a minimum runtime of 30 minutes.
+If the room is on a generator, the runtime can be sized appropriate to the generator's startup/stabilization.

 All UPS's require a Network Management Card.
 The UPS will back a standard 125v NEMA 5-20R 20A duplex or NEMA L5-20R twistloc outlet to every communications rack in the room.
 Rack-mounted UPS's will require an open-box communications rack.
 The preferred standard for UPS's is a single, larger UPS supporting multiple closets.
 If this is not practical for the situation, fewer/larger UPS's supporting multiple closets is preferred.